rajarshi-deka/lgg-brain-mri-segmentation/README.md

 # lgg-brain-mri-segmentation
-An end to end case study on the brain MRI segmentation from Kaggle
+An end to end case study on the brain MRI segmentation